tusharmath/tusharm.com/contents/about.md

 template: about.jade
 ```

 This is a condensed list of everything that I have done professionally.
+I have worked with transcontinental teams and also independently through the full software development life cycle of multiple projects.
+My choice of programming languages - `C` `C#` and `CoffeeScript`.

-A single page version of my resume is also available [here](/files/cv.pdf).
+A *single page version* of my resume is also available [here](/files/cv.pdf).

 #Experience
 ###Software Developer, ZS Associates (Jan 2011 - Jan 2013)

 ####Forecast Manager
 Developed Core application functionality and features such as Bulk Forecast Generation and User Activity logs.
 Designed and implemented *Application Settings* module that managed — privileges for users, features enabled, customisations and Help & Support.

+Assisted in setting up a branching strategy for parallel development of multiple client logic into a single code base with a sustainable release & hot-fix plan.

 Added Solution Tasks to the **Forecast Manager** Application for automating builds and tag creation, appear seamless across the transcontinental team & infrastructure.